Anku1903/Realtime-WeatherAPI-Streaming-Pipeline/README.md

        - we have to create and maintain the infrastructure so if any issues occur we have the responibility to fix them
    - Azure Funnctions
        - being serverless, offer quick, efficient execution without the overhead of having to manage infrastructure on our side

+### Event Processing and Data Loading
+In this stage, Microsoft Fabric served as the platform for processing the streaming events from Azure Event Hub and loading them into a **KQL database** for real-time analysis and reporting
+1. Workspace and **Eventhouse** creation
+   - Created a dedicated workspace (e.g., "weather-streaming") in **Fabric** for project resources
+   - Within this workspace, created an **Eventhouse** resource which automatically provisions a **KQL database**
+3. Creating and configuring the Event stream pipeline
+   - Source Setup (Event Hub)
+       - Connected the Event Hub to the Event Stream by creating new Shared Access Policy connection credentials
+       - Selected the default consumer group and set the data format to JSON
+   - Target Setup (Eventhouse)
+       - Selected the Eventhouse as the target destination for the eventstream pipeline
+       - Chose the associated KQL database and created a new destination table (weathertable)
+       - Set the input data format to JSON and selected "event processing before injection" to auto-create the table
+4. Publishing and verifying the pipeline
+   - Published the Eventstream pipeline, which continuously transfers weather data from the Event Hub to the KQL database
+   - Verified the correct data ingestion in the KQL DB by checking data previews